se-research/OpenDaVINCI/tutorials/realtimeservice/README.rst

 ==============================================

 OpenDaVINCI has a built-in realtime concurrency engine available only on Linux platforms with rt-preempt kernels.
-The sources to this example are available at https://github.com/se-research/OpenDaVINCI/tree/master/tutorials/realtimeservice
+The sources for this example are available at https://github.com/se-research/OpenDaVINCI/tree/master/tutorials/realtimeservice

 In order to use realtime concurrency in a user-supplied module, you will find